gourraguis/gourraguis/README.md

 ## What Do I Do?

 I write code to solve problems.
 Mostly, that means building full-stack web applications – think Node.js or Python on the backend, React on the frontend.
 I've also been integrating AI models into projects where it adds real value.
-Day-to-day, I'm involved in system design, API development, and making sure the architecture is scalable and efficient.
-If there's a complex bug or a need for a new technical approach, I'm usually digging into that.

 ## My Work Philosophy